TylrA/cs6170-final/README.md

 the prompts.
 This script essentially runs project 2 for the class which serves as a useful comparison between persistent homology of the boundary images and critical diagrams.
 All the parts and subparts referenced in the program exactly correspond to the parts and subparts of Project 2.
+Included is a backup of the data for testing located in `/IsolatedDataBackup`.
+Data could be contaminated if premature termination of data construction occurs.

 ## Source Code